Learning Download: How to Grow Chicory

 Chicory is a great addition to any salad, and varietals include the more commonly known endive and radicchio.
 The leafy vegetable offers a nutty flavor to salads.
 Chicory is a cool-weather plant, tolerating the occasional frost.

-Tips: Chicory does best in full sun in a soil with a pH of 5.5 or greater.
+Chicory does best in full sun in a soil with a pH of 5.5 or greater.
+It requires 1 to 2 inches of water per week.